augwit/wordpress/README.md

 ### Wordpress initial configuration

-On container's startup, after the eligible Wordpress installation, the container will check if the Wordpress's config file wp-config.php exists in the web folder.
+On container's startup, the container will automatically configure the Wordpress database connection using the provided environment variables.

-- If the wp-config.php does not exist(for a new installation this is true), the container will create one according to the sample config file, and inject a set of docker envrionment variables into it.
+- If the `wp-config.php` does not exist (for a new installation), the container will create one from the sample config file, generate secure authentication salts, and inject the database settings.

-- If the wp-config.php already exists, the container will leave it as is.
+- If the `wp-config.php` already exists, the container will automatically update the database connection settings (`DB_NAME`, `DB_USER`, `DB_PASSWORD`, `DB_HOST`) to match the current environment variables.

 The supported docker environment variables are: